EVEREST THREE HIGH PASSES TREK

 When you consider an adventure trekking and expedition trip to Nepal, we request you to go with the genuine, experienced and the best service provider.
 After all your safety is the first and foremost priority so please choose the best and reliable company that can take best care of you.

 And, we bet, not all the companies do exactly the way you expect it to go.
 Do not get lured by the low cost with hidden cheap tricks that you don’t realize until you face it.
 Know the real value of the trip experience and look for the operator who has genuinely high skills and experience of operating the adventure in the Himalayas.

 It can be difficult to choose a reliable company out of thousands of companies but if you take a little more time to research about the operator, guides and the company, it definitely brings you the best result.

 After all, as a responsible and experienced operator, we want you to be in the best hands for the adventure of your life time so that you get the best safely from it.

-The price mentioned in above package is estimated for a luxurious travel package with accomodation in 4 Star to 5 Star hotels only in Kathmandu (3 times meal and tea/cofffee a day during trek in mountains).
+The price mentioned in above package is estimated for a luxurious travel package with accomodation without any doubt (3 times meal and tea/cofffee a day during trek in mountains).
 In addition to it, highly trained guides are also included with luxury services.
 We allowance hotel rooms including luxury breakfast.
 The cost mentioned above can be altered according to your needs.
 Feel free to contact us for any queries.